-Benjamin Franklin, who had witnessed the balloon flights, was so impressed by their accomplishments that he predicted that balloons would soon have considerable military value for “conveying intelligence into, or out of, a besieged town, giving signals to distant places, or the like.”
-Indeed, balloons were to be used during the American Civil War for battlefield surveillance.
-Franklin later proposed lighter-than-air concepts combined with propulsion, which eventually led to the development of lighter-than-air aircraft or airships with rigid internal frames that became known as dirigibles.
+Benjamin Franklin witnessed some of these early balloon flights.
+He was so impressed that he predicted that balloons would soon have considerable military value for “conveying intelligence into, or out of, a besieged town, giving signals to distant places, or the like.”
+Indeed, tethered balloons were to be used during the American Civil War for battlefield surveillance.
+They could reach altitudes of up to 300 m (984 ft), giving a great vantage point for soldiers, who used signal flags to send information down to their commanders.
+Franklin later proposed lighter-than-air concepts combined with propulsion, eventually leading to the development of lighter-than-air aircraft or airships with rigid internal frames that became known as dirigibles.
 The word dirigible is usually associated with rigid-frame airships, the term originating from the French verb diriger (“to steer”).

 Invention of the Airplane

 The inherent mechanical, aerodynamic, and other complexities in building a human-carrying aircraft with adequate power and control capabilities that did not structurally fail and fold up during flight resisted many efforts until the beginning of the twentieth century.
-Nevertheless, there were several fundamental issues that needed to be overcome:
+Nevertheless, several fundamental issues needed to be overcome:

 1. Understanding basic aerodynamics.
 The size of the wings and the power required to sustain flight were unknown to the earliest experimenters, who were guided more by intuition than science.
-While the science of aerodynamics, such as the force produced on a wing in a stream of air, had been explored by Isaac Newton and others, the first significant application of aerodynamic theory to airplane design was to occur in the 1920s.
-The earliest airplanes did not have large enough wings to fly, or the wings were just too big and heavy, or they were so fragile they broke.
+While the science of aerodynamics, such as the force produced on a wing in a stream of air, had been explored by Isaac Newton and others, the first significant application of aerodynamic theory to airplane design occurred in the 1920s.
+The earliest airplanes did not have large enough wings to fly, or the wings were just too big and heavy, or they were so fragile they suffered structural failure.

-2. The lack of a suitable engine.
-This issue was a problem to be overcome at the beginning of the twentieth century through the development of internal combustion (gasoline-powered) engines.
+2. The need for a suitable engine.
+This issue was a problem to be overcome at the beginning of the twentieth century by developing internal combustion (gasoline-powered) engines.
 Steam engines were never viable for any airplane, although attempts were still made to use them, often using a limited amount of superheated steam rather than carrying a boiler.

 3. Designing a propeller.
 The ability to build a propeller suitable for aeronautical use was challenging.
-Early propellers often emulated those used on ships, which was not a good idea, even though the fundamental principles on which they work are the same.
-The best blade shapes for propellers that work efficiently in the air were found through a long evolutionary process.
+Early propeller shapes often emulated those used on oars or ships, which was not a good idea, even though the fundamental principles on which they work are the same.
+The best blade shapes for propellers that work efficiently in the air were determined through a long evolutionary process over many decades.

 At the beginning of the 19th century, George Cayley, an English nobleman and prolific scientist, proposed various aircraft concepts, including gliders, numerous types of airplanes, and even a primitive helicopter.
 His glider and airplane concepts used a primary wing for lift generation with smaller horizontal and vertical tail surfaces for directional stability and control.
 Cayley built many free-flying gliders at various scales, which he used to establish a basic understanding of aerodynamics and flight stability.
 He also coined the balance of four forces that influence aircraft flight, namely lift, weight, thrust, and drag, which later earned Cayley the title of the “Father of Aeronautics.”

-In Germany, Otto Lilienthal developed several glider concepts, reportedly having conducted over a thousand flights by the beginning of the 20th century.
+In Germany, Otto Lilienthal developed several glider concepts, reportedly having conducted over a thousand flights from the top of a hill by the beginning of the 20th century.
 Octave Chanute, a Frenchman living in the U.S., furthered Lilienthal’s work.
 Chanute helped others, including the Wright brothers, with advice on the design of flying machines and also wrote a book on his experiences, which is still available today.
-Chanute’s open approach to discussing developments in the evolving field of aviation ultimately led to considerable disharmony with the Wright brothers.
-The Wrights were very secretive about their work and quickly patented their ideas to protect them, eventually getting in a major “patent war” with others.
+Chanute’s open approach to discussing developments in the evolving aviation field ultimately led to considerable disharmony with the Wright brothers.
+The Wrights were secretive about their work and quickly patented their ideas to protect them, eventually getting into a significant “patent war” with others.
 However, it was to be the Wright brothers who were the first to achieve successful powered flight where others had previously failed.